Download this example as a Jupyter notebook or a Python script.

 Materials#

 There are multiple possible ways of identifying Granta MI records in the BoM.
-In this example, the external data source holds references to Granta MI records by record GUIDs, and so the GUIDs will be used to instantiate the required MIRecordReference objects.
+In this example, the external data source holds references to Granta MI records by record GUIDs, and so the GUIDs are used to instantiate the required MIRecordReference objects.

 [13]: